Empirical-org-Archive/Quill-Grammar/README.md

 ###CMS Routes

 * `/cms` - Entry point for the Quill Grammar CMS system.
-* `/cms/proofreadingActivities` - Entry point for the Proofreading Activities (Passages)
+* `/cms/proofreaderActivities` - Entry point for the Proofreader Activities (Passages)
 * `/cms/grammarActivities` - Entry point for the Grammar Activities (Sentence Writing)
 * `/cms/concepts` - Entry point for the concepts (Rules)